Ken Huff

-Kenneth Wayne Huff (born February 21, 1953) is a former American football offensive lineman in the National Football League.
+Kenneth Wayne Huff (born February 21, 1953) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
 He was also an All-American guard at the University of North Carolina.

 College career

-Huff was heavily recruited from Deerfield Academy, Deerfield, Massachusetts where he spent a postgraduate year after Coronado High School outside of San Diego, California.
+Huff was heavily recruited from Deerfield Academy, Deerfield, Massachusetts, where he spent a postgraduate year after Coronado High School outside of San Diego, California.
 Initially a defensive tackle until UNC Coach Bill Dooley switched him to guard in his second day of practice, he immediately became a starter on the offensive line.
 As a sophomore, he helped lead the University of North Carolina to an 11-1 Atlantic Coast Conference championship.
 He played in the 1972 and 1974 Sun Bowls, Hula Bowl, and Senior Bowl in 1975.

 As a team captain in his senior season, he led an offensive line that produced two 1,000 yard backs and helped Carolina set a school total offense record.
 He was chosen first-team All-ACC and Consensus All-American in 1974 including Playboy’s Pre-Season All-American pick.
 Huff was a finalist for the Outland Trophy Award, won the Jacobs Trophy as the league's best blocker, Jim Tatum Medal and was a two time recipient of the Bill Arnold Award as UNC's top lineman.

 He was also named Captain of the College All-Stars in their game against the Super Bowl Champion Pittsburgh Steelers, selected to the 75th anniversary All Sun Bowl team in 2008, and listed as one of the top 25 lineman to play in the ACC.
 His number was retired at his high school alma mater and at UNC where his college jersey is hanging on the University's Honored Jersey section of Kenan Memorial Stadium.

 Professional career

-Huff was the third overall pick in the 1975 NFL Draft by the Baltimore Colts, one pick ahead of Walter Payton.
+Huff was the third overall pick in the 1975 NFL draft by the Baltimore Colts, one pick ahead of Walter Payton.
 In 1983, he was acquired by the Washington Redskins and became a member of the famed “Hogs” offensive line along with Mark May, Russ Grimm, Joe Jacoby, Jeff Bostic and George Starke.
 Huff retired in 1986 after 11 years and a career 145 games in the NFL.